farskid/maropelleh/README.md

 - [ ] Refactor moves to account for animations and delays
   - [ ] Suspense in dice rolling
   - [ ] Suspense in moving
   - [ ] If the move includes clibming a ladder or sliding down a snake, the move is a sequene of moves so each get their own transition on the board
+- [ ] Refactor board data structure for better lookup performance